stcox/gke-wordpress/wordpress/README.md

-# WordPress-Nginx-CloudSQL Virtual Cluster
+# WordPress - Nginx - CloudSQL for Kubernetes

 Create multiple WordPress sites while sharing the same external Google CloudSQL database server.

-Each site is its own Kubernetes Namespace with:
+Each site has its own Kubernetes Namespace with:

 One or more Pods containing:
 - a WordPress/PHP-FPM container with Redis extensions